Collapsible Rigid Wire Baskets

 Collapsible “Knock-Down” Wire Mesh Containers & Bins | KDW-01

-Do collapsible rigid wire containers need to meet fire safety codes?
+Do collapsible rigid wire containers comply with fire safety requirements?

-How should collapsible rigid wire containers be maintained to ensure safe operation?
+How should collapsible rigid wire containers be inspected and maintained?